statkclee/r-novice-gapminder/index-kr.md

 ---
 layout: page
-title: R for reproducible scientific analysis
+title: 재현가능한 R for reproducible scientific analysis
 ---

 Introduction to R for non-programmers using gapminder data.